eepgwde/appium-boilerplate/README.md

 test software, so we use a prototyping tool.

 There are practical advantages to using JavaScript and Mocha.
-The webdriver is wholly async in this implemenation, timeouts can be adjusted and the Mocha test system is a programmable environment, so conditional processing is possible.
+The webdriver is wholly async in this implementation, timeouts can be adjusted and the Mocha test system is a programmable environment, so conditional processing is possible.
 In particular, a time-out can be captured in a try-catch and ignored.